Annie Mae Carpenter

 Download the official transcript and translation here.

-Website by Xica Media.
-Based on the feature documentary A Strike An An Uprising (in Texas!)
+based on the feature documentary A Strike and an Uprising (in Texas)

 Map of Historic Locations